barsikus007/fastapi-react-boilerplate/README.md

 ### backend

 - other
+  - move 404's to cruds
+    - cruds is repository now?
   - ruff alembic
   - use return 201 when create
   - fix return casting `# type: ignore`